nutjob-laboratories/merk/README.md

 Connection:
   SERVER                Server to connect to
-  PORT                  Server port to connect to (6667) --ssl                 Use SSL to connect to IRC --reconnect           Reconnect to servers on disconnection -p PASSWORD, --password PASSWORD
+  PORT                  Server port to connect to (6667) --ssl, --tls          Use SSL/TLS to connect to IRC --reconnect           Reconnect to servers on disconnection -p PASSWORD, --password PASSWORD
                         Use server password to connect